Rounique/VivaFemme/readme.md

 # <p align="left"><img src='logo.png' width="200" ></p> Mitigating Gender Bias in Neural Team Recommendation via Female-Advocate Loss Regularization

-As modern tasks have been surpassing the capacity of individuals, collaborative teams of experts have become vital in today's diverse landscape across academia, industry, law, freelancing, and healthcare.
-The team recommendation problem, also known as team allocation, team selection, team composition, and team configuration, seeks to automate the assembly of experts in a team whose combined skills solve challenging tasks.
-Team recommendation can be seen as social information retrieval (Social IR), where the right group of experts, rather than relevant information, is required to accomplish the task at hand.
-Traditionally, even now in many scientific and industrial sectors, teams have been formed manually by relying on human experience and instinct, a process that is tedious, error-prone, and suboptimal due to hidden personal and societal biases, a multitude of criteria to optimize, and an overwhelming number of candidates, among other reasons.
-Notably, the team formation has been heavily influenced by the individuals' subjective opinions which inherit hidden and unfair societal biases, largely ignoring the diversity in recommending expert members of a team, resulting in discrimination and reduced visibility for already disadvantaged female experts, disproportionate selection of male experts, and gender disparities.
+The process of team recommendation, also known as team formation, automates the creation of expert groups whose collective skills address complex challenges.
+This process can be considered a form of social information retrieval (Social IR), where the goal is to assemble the right team of experts, rather than to find relevant information, to complete a given task.
+Historically, and still prevalent in many sectors, team formation has been a manual process reliant on human judgment and intuition.
+This method is often laborious, prone to errors, and less than ideal due to unseen personal and societal biases, a plethora of optimization criteria, and a vast pool of potential candidates.
+Moreover, team formation is significantly shaped by subjective opinions that perpetuate existing societal biases, often overlooking diversity in team recommendations.
+This leads to discriminatory practices and diminished opportunities for underrepresented groups such as women, resulting in a skewed selection favoring male experts and contributing to ongoing gender disparities.

 <table border=0>
 <tr>